ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 added 1 package, and audited 231 packages in 1s
 ```

-[^nodeversionerror]: when reproducing this at 2024/11/08, the command `npm install src/tan-liu-article/currying` gave me [errors](error20241108-installing-currying.md)
+[^nodeversionerror]: When reproducing this at 2024/11/08, the command `npm install src/tan-liu-article/currying` gave me [errors](error20241108-installing-currying.md)